jqno/equalsverifier/README.md

 Please see the [project's website](https://www.jqno.nl/equalsverifier).

+To generate the website:

+* Using Nix: open a `nix-shell` in the `docs/` folder
+* Using Jekyll: install the Ruby 3.x toolchain and run `bundle exec jekyll serve --watch`

 # Contribution

 Pull requests are welcome!
 If you plan to open one, please also [register an issue](https://code.google.com/p/equalsverifier/issues/list) or [send a message to the Google Group](https://groups.google.com/forum/?fromgroups#!forum/equalsverifier), so we can discuss it first.
 It would be a shame to put in a lot of work on something that isn't a good fit for the project.
 Also, I can help you by giving pointers on where to find certain things.